microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/user-settings.md

 To learn how to get or update user settings, see [Get settings](../api/user-get-settings.md) and [Update settings](../api/user-update-settings.md).

 > [!NOTE]
-> This endpoint works only with mail users.
+> This endpoint works only with users.
 You can't use this endpoint with contacts.

 This resource supports: